hubmapconsortium/ingest-validation-tools/docs/atacseq/README.md

 ### `sc_isolation_protocols_io_doi`
-DOI for protocols.io referring to the protocol for this assay
+Link to a protocols document answering the question: How were single cells separated into a single-cell suspension?

 ### `sc_isolation_entity`
-None
+The type of single cell entity derived from isolation protocol.

 | constraint | value |
 | --- | --- |
 | enum | `['whole cell', 'nucleus', 'cell-cell multimer', 'spatially encoded cell barcoding']` |

 ### `sc_isolation_tissue_dissociation`
-Examples are "proteolysis", "mesh passage", "fine needle trituration", dounce
+The method by which tissues are dissociated into single cells in suspension.

 ### `sc_isolation_enrichment`
-None
+The method by which specific cell populations are sorted or enriched.

 | constraint | value |
 | --- | --- |
 | enum | `['none', 'FACS']` |

 ### `sc_isolation_quality_metric`
+A quality metric by visual inspection prior to cell lysis or defined by known parameters such as wells with several cells or no cells.
+This can be captured at a high level.
 "OK" or "not OK", or with more specificity such as "debris", "clump", "low clump".

 ### `sc_isolation_cell_number`
-None
+Total number of cell/nuclei yielded post dissociation and enrichment.

 | constraint | value |
 | --- | --- |
 | type | `number` |

-### `Transposition_input`
+### `transposition_input`
-None
+Number of cell/nuclei input to the assay.

 | constraint | value |
 | --- | --- |
 | type | `number` |

-### `Transposition_method`
+### `transposition_method`
-None
+Modality of capturing accessible chromatin molecules.

 | constraint | value |
 | --- | --- |
 | enum | `['SNARE-Seq2-AC', 'scATACseq', 'BulkATACseq', 'snATACseq', 'sciATACseq']` |

 ### `transposition_transposase_source`
+The source of the Tn5 transposase and transposon used for capturing accessible chromatin.
 TODO- Is this an enum, or just examples?

 | constraint | value |
 | --- | --- |
 | enum | `['10X snATAC', 'In-house produced (Protocol Reference)', 'Nextera']` |

 ### `transposition_kit_number`
-None
+If Tn5 came from a kit, provide the catalog number.

 ### `library_construction_protocols_io_doi`
+A link to the protocol document containing the library construction method (including version) that was used, e.g. "Smart-Seq2", "Drop-Seq", "10X v3".
 DOI for protocols.io referring to the protocol for this assay

 ### `library_layout`
-None
+Whether the library was generated for single-end or paired end sequencing.

 | constraint | value |
 | --- | --- |
 | enum | `['single-end', 'paired-end']` |

 ### `library_adapter_sequence`
-None
+Adapter sequence to be used for adapter trimming.

 ### `cell_barcode_read`
-None
+Which read file contains the cell barcode.

 | constraint | value |
 | --- | --- |
 | enum | `['R1', 'R2', 'R3']` |

 ### `cell_barcode_offset`
-Numeric value in bp
+Position in the read at which the cell barcode starts (if a single position).
+Does not apply to SNARE-seq and BulkATAC.
+Numeric value in bp.

 | constraint | value |
 | --- | --- |
 | type | `number` |

 ### `cell_barcode_size`
+Length of the cell barcode in base pairs.
+Does not apply to SNARE-seq and BulkATAC.
 Numeric value in bp

 | constraint | value |
 | --- | --- |
 | type | `number` |

 ### `library_pcr_cycles`
-None
+Number of PCR cycles to enrich for accessible chromatin fragments.

 | constraint | value |
 | --- | --- |
 | type | `number` |

 ### `library_pcr_cycles_for_sample_index`
-None
+Number of PCR cycles performed for library generation (figure in Descriptions section)

 | constraint | value |
 | --- | --- |
 | type | `number` |

 ### `library_final_yield`
+Total ng of library after final pcr amplification step.
 Numeric value in ng.

 | constraint | value |
 | --- | --- |
 | type | `number` |

 ### `library_average_fragment_size`
+Average size of sequencing library fragments estimated via gel electrophoresis or bioanalyzer/tapestation.
 Numeric value in bp.

 | constraint | value |
 | --- | --- |
 | type | `number` |

 ### `sequencing_reagent_kit`
+Reagent kit used for sequencing.
 NovaSeq6000 for example

 ### `sequencing_read_format`
+Number of sequencing cycles in Read1, i7 index, i5 index, and Read2.
 Eg: for 10X snATAC-seq: 50+8+16+50 (R1,Index,R2,R3).
 For SNARE-seq2: 75+94+8+75

 ### `sequencing_read_percent_q30`
-[0-1]; TODO- This is not a percentage.
-Change the name or change the value?
+Percent of bases with Quality scores above Q30.

 | constraint | value |
 | --- | --- |
 | type | `number` |

 ### `sequencing_phix_percent`
-[0-1]; TODO- This is not a percentage.
+Percent PhiX loaded to the run.

 | constraint | value |
 | --- | --- |